BMW i8 Roadster (2018-2020) interior & comfort

 Equipment, options and accessories

 There’s no range of trim levels in the i8 Roadster line-up, and the car comes well-equipped as standard.
 This includes items you’d expect from a £100,000-plus vehicle, such as cruise and climate control, sat-nav, connected services and a great infotainment system that’s ease to use and offers lots of functionality.

 There’s also front and rear parking sensors, LED headlights, electric heated front seats, DAB, Bluetooth, a Harman Kardon stereo (which actually isn’t as good as we’d expect) and a reversing camera that is a big help, as visibility is even worse than in the Coupe.

 There’s plenty of kit on the options list that should make living with the i8 Roadster even easier.
 These include but are by no means limited to the exterior and interior trim and colour combinations, as well as items that fit with the i8’s advanced approach, such as laser headlights for improved safety at night.
 Start ticking boxes on the configurator though and the price of the car will rise rapidly.

 Infotainment, apps & sat nav

 BMW has years of experience when it comes to infotainment, having refined its once awkward iDrive system to the point where it’s now pretty much the market leader.
 That’s because it’s so simple, easy and intuitive to use – even if it runs on a smaller screen than in the latest crop of BMW saloons.

 The interface’s graphics are sharp enough and it’s in an easy-to-read place on the dash without hampering forward visibility, which is useful, as this isn’t one of the i8 Roadster’s strongest traits.

 When the car was new it was a little disappointing at this price that apps and tech many owners will want are optional, such as Apple CarPlay, which costs £235.
-Otherwise, the navigation setup is simple to use and functionality such as the real-time traffic data and charge point location finder are integrated well.
+Otherwise, the navigation is simple to use and functionality such as the real-time traffic data and a charging-point finder are integrated well.